diovudau/pynsm2/README.md

 PyNSMClient 2.0 -  A Non Session Manager Client-Library in one file.

-Copyright (c) 2014-2016, Nils Gey <ich@nilsgey.de> http://www.nilsgey.de, All rights reserved.
+Copyright (c) 2014-2016, Nils Hilbricht <nils@hilbricht.net> http://www.hilbricht.com, All rights reserved.

 This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public